 - Books to Inspire Coding & Robotics

-A remarkable book that will both guide and inspire the teacher and students in the classroom.
+A remarkable book, the content, like his other books, will guide and inspire the teacher and students in the classroom.
 The Happiness of Pursuit reveals how anyone can bring meaning into their life by undertaking a quest.
 When he set out to visit all of the planet’s countries by age thirty-five, compulsive goal seeker Chris Guillebeau never imagined that his journey’s biggest revelation would be how many people like himself exist – each pursuing a challenging quest.

 “It is often said that education and training are the keys to the future.
-They are, but a key can be turned in two directions.
-Turn it one way and you lock resources away, even from those they belong to.
-Turn it the other way and you release resources and give people back to themselves.”
+They are, but a key can turn in two directions.
+Turn it one way, and you lock resources away, even from those they belong to.
+Turn it the other way, and you release resources and give people back to themselves.”
 Learning to be Creative is one of the best books for teachers to inspire learners and educators to think and act differently toward each other.

 In The Gifts of Imperfection, Brené Brown, a leading expert on shame, authenticity, and belonging, shares ten guideposts on the power of Wholehearted living—a way of engaging with the world from a place of worthiness.